Real-Dev-Squad/website-api-contracts/impersonation/README.md

   - `createdBy`: Optional string to filter requests by username of super-user who created the request.
   - `createdFor`: Optional string to filter requests by username of user for whom the request is created.
   - `status`: Optional string to filter requests by status (e.g., APPROVED, REJECTED, PENDING).

-  - `prev`: Optional string to filter requests by the prev cursor, used in cursor based pagination.
+  - `prev`: Optional string containing the pagination cursor for the previous page of results.
-  - `next`: Optional string to filter requests by the next cursor, used in cursor based pagination.
+  - `next`: Optional string containing the pagination cursor for the next page of results.

 - **Headers:**